Do you need to use a tomato cage or a steak to support tomatoes?

 Step 1

 Insert a steak into the soil next to your tomato plant seedling (not shown).
-Make sure it is driven into the soil deep enough to be good and sturdy to support the spiral tree plus the weight of the tomato plant branches and fruit as the plant grows.
+Make sure it is driven into the soil deep enough to be good and sturdy to support the spiral cage, plus the weight of the tomato plant branches and fruit as the plant grows.

 Step 2